Noroviruses are a group of viruses that cause stomach or intestinal infection, leading to vomiting and diarrhoea.

 For more information on treating dehydration, go to Vomiting.

 These steps can help stop the virus spreading.

 - Don’t go to school, early childhood centre or work until well and for 48 hours after the last episode of diarrhoea or vomiting.

 - Don’t prepare or handle food for at least 48 hours after the symptoms stop.

 - Immediately remove and wash any contaminated clothes and bedding using detergent and hot water.

 - Thoroughly clean and disinfect contaminated surfaces by using a bleach-based disinfectant.

-- Wash your hands thoroughly with soap and water or an alcohol-based gel.
+- Wash your hands thoroughly with soap and water and dry.